 Facts about long-term Foley catheter use

-- Incidence in nursing homes is about 7%.
+- The incidence in nursing homes is about 7%.

 - Urinary tract infections account for up to 40% of cases in nursing homes.

-Long-term catheter use in urinary incontinence is mostly due to presence of pressure sores.
+- Long-term catheter use in urinary incontinence is mostly due to the presence of pressure sores.